-Conveyors & Sortation: Carrying the e-commerce burden
+Conveyors & sortation: Carrying the e-commerce burden

 In a case-quantity world, conveyor was king.
 E-commerce, poly bags and the need for incredible flexibility posed a brief challenge, but convey and sort technologies have reclaimed the crown.